-Whether you monitor your own business’s digital performance or are in the digital marketing space yourself, you’ve probably heard about Google Analytics 4 over the last year and a half.
+Whether you monitor your own business’s digital performance or are in the digital marketing space yourself, you’ve probably heard about Google Analytics 4.

-Google released the latest version of its website data analytics platform in October 2020, and since that time, account owners have been able to run a Google Analytics 4, or GA4, property alongside their standard Universal Analytics (UA) properties.
+Google released its new version of its website data analytics platform in October 2020, and since that time, account owners have been able to run a Google Analytics 4, or GA4, property alongside their standard Universal Analytics (UA) properties.

 When I saw Google’s blog post about it, I felt like I could hear the collective groan going up around the digital marketing industry.